pjnorth/Spokane2Tribe/practice8.md

 ![](lao_pop20_adm2.png)

 This plot very similar to the first, however, Laos is divided into its subdivisions.
+The same color gradiant is applied, but the scale is much smaller since there would obviously be less individuals occupying a more-divided area.
+Similar to the first plot, I had no issues here!

 ![](lao_pop20_two.png)

+This third plot is basically a combination of deliverables one & two with a slighly more complex scale and legend.

 ![](laos.gif)